miniconnect/holodb/README.md

 - **Portable across environments** &rarr; runs seamlessly in Java or Docker, on any platform.
 - **Open source and transparent** &rarr; freely available, inspectable, and adaptable to your needs.

-Work with a database as if it were real, minus the cost of setup or maintenance.
+Work with a database as if it were real, minus the cost of setup and maintenance.

 ## :rocket: Quick start